isystematics/SoarCast-Modules/developer_guide.md

 This module may take a while to run depending on the size of the repository you are running CLOC against.
 You should expect it to take up to 5 minutes before the json data is saved.
-This module is compatible with both soarcast and CLI salt interactions.
+This module is compatible with both SoarCast and CLI salt interactions.

 # Preflight
 This module depends on the example_module salt state to be run first.
 """
 ```
 \*Note: make sure to use '#' to denote each major section and '##' for the minor sections.
-This is necessary for Soarcast to parse out this doc string for the end user in the app.
+This is necessary for SoarCast to parse out this doc string for the end user in the app.

 ### Imports
 This is standard python importing nothing fancy.
 Be sure to put all imported modules together at the beginning.
 Here's an example: